http://groups.google.com/groups?selm=39B75B63.46378E3E%40psicounselmapson.com&oe=UTF-8&output=gplain

 DK: This _could_ have happened.
 However, I doubt it.

-DRM shows delusional writing all the
+DRM shows delusional writing all the time, so not

 much he writes can be trusted.